Thomas Hood - “I saw old Autumn in the misty morn Stand shadowless like Silence, listening To silence.”

 Merced River Wild & Scenic Area, take your dogs, drive below us a few miles on 140 to the Day Use area, cross the bridge and park at a hard right above it.
 Then head upstream for a short hike to see the large non-native but beautiful white fig trees at the end in color along with the oak, grape & willow.

-So a few miles below us is the Merced Wild and Scenic River day use area.You can pull your bike out and cycle across the suspension bridge and downstream along the river for a ten mile round trip.
-Is is always beautiful, and earlier in the fall worth a swim afterwards at one of the beaches.
+So a few miles below us is the Merced Wild and Scenic River day use area.You can pull your bike out and cycle across the suspension bridge and upstream along the river for a ten mile round trip on singletrack.
+You can also do the dirt road downstream as it is always beautiful, and earlier in the fall worth a swim afterwards at one of the beaches.
 At the beginning in cooler weather you can cycle up the Burma Grade for 1900 foot gain of switchbacks.
 At the top is a loop along the canyon edge and back for 20 miles for the adventurous and topo map minded.

 Yosemite Falls view on a meadow above the river before the chapel.
 Or the swinging bridge stop before it.
 Stop and use the boardwalk to the river's edge.
 The falls may not be running, but the river is there with fish, birds and maybe still dragonflies.The alders wil be changing leaf and milkplants spewing silk fluff.